K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-7-2-1-0-1]

 ### <div id='72'/> 3.2.5.2.1.
 Change Password
-1. Click ①“Notepad” button.
+1. Click the ①“Notepad” button.
 ![3-2-7-2-1-2-0]

 2. Enter recent password and new password.
-Click “Change” button to complete.
+Click the “Change” button to complete.
 ![3-2-7-2-1-2-1]

 ### <div id='73'/> 3.2.5.3.
 User Information
 ![3-2-7-2-1-0]

 ### <div id='74'/> 3.2.5.3.1  Use Name
 1. Enter new name.
-Click "Change" button to complete.
+Click the "Change" button to complete.
 ![userinfo-name]

 ### <div id='75'/> 3.2.5.3.2  User Contact Number